satwiksanand/multi-threading-in-java/README.md

 ## What is a Core?

-A core is a single processor unit in a multi-core processor.
+A core is a single processor unit in a multicore processor.
 Each core can execute instructions independently, allowing for parallel processing and improved performance.

 ## What is a Program?